saastechacademy/foundation/moqui-framework/beginner/getting-started.md

 ### This assignment tests your ability to:

+* Prepare your work plan and discuss your strategy and execution plan.
 * Read documentation and follow instructions.
 * Read Moqui official documentation.
 * Create a new custom Moqui component.